 I live alone so I cannot stay in my home if stinky garbage piles up on my patio.
 People would call the health department.
 After my stroke a neighbor took my garbage to the curb for a few months.
 However, I do not want neighbors to think if they help me for a short while they have volunteered for life.
 Paying a nursing home $8,000 a month is a really expensive way to get rid of garbage (Genworth Survey of Long-Term Care).
 Here are adaptive devices that make me independent.

 Garbage.
 I use Hefty Ultimate garbage bags.
 They have an elastic drawstring built into the top of the bag which grips the top of the garbage can in my kitchen.
-I place the full garbage bag on the seat of a kitchen chair so I do not have to lean down very far to tie a knot in the drawstring with my teeth and sound hand.
-Once the bag is tightly sealed I kick it down my front steps without any spills.
+I place the full garbage bag on the seat of a kitchen chair so I do not have to lean down to tie a knot in the drawstring with my teeth and sound hand.
+Once the bag is tightly sealed I drag it across the floor and kick it down my front steps without any spills.
 I put the bag in a rolling garbage can to take the garbage to the curb.
 I learned not to push the garbage can by tilting the can and rolling it on the wheels.
 The first time I did this I almost fell when the garbage can got away from me.
 By putting the wheels in front (see arrow) I can push it like a rolling walker.
 CAUTION: I used to drag a cane in my hemiplegic hand so I could walk back to the house.
 Now my balance is good enough to walk back without a cane.

 Devault Plant Dolly.
 Six casters under the dolly make it roll smoothly.
 To pull the dolly back to the house, I threaded a long strap through the central hole that is designed to let plants drain.